U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Pets flying on Delta must be at least 8 weeks old for domestic flights.
 Dogs must be at least 6 months old, and cats must be at least 16 weeks old if traveling to the U.S. from another country.

-Delta has a temporary embargo, as of November 2024, on pets through Delta Cargo (including pets flying on their owner’s ticket as Excess Baggage).
+As of November 2024, Delta has a temporary embargo on pets through Delta Cargo (including pets flying on their owner’s ticket as excess baggage).
 The only exception is for active U.S. military or U.S. diplomats with travel orders.
 Eligible pets must still meet health certificate and crate size requirements.

 In-Cabin